juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 ### Smooth Upgrade of Mount Pod <VersionAdd>0.25.0</VersionAdd> {#smooth-upgrade}

-CSI driver version 0.25.0 and later support smooth upgrade of Mount Pod (Sidecar and process mount modes do not support this feature), allowing you to upgrade Mount Pod without interrupting services.
+CSI Driver version 0.25.0 and later support smooth upgrade of Mount Pod (Sidecar and process mount modes do not support this feature), allowing you to upgrade Mount Pod without interrupting services.
 Since smooth upgrade actually leverages the JuiceFS client's own smooth restart capability, this feature additionally allows Mount Pod smooth restart and recovery.
 See [Automatic Recovery](../guide/configurations.md#automatic-mount-point-recovery) for details.

 Before performing a smooth upgrade, you must ensure that the Mount Pod's YAML definition does **not** have `umount` configured in `preStop`.
 For example: